-Instead of (α, β) , a mean μ and standard deviation :math:\sigma may be set.
-In this case, (μ, σ) must correspond to valid (i.e., positive) values of (α, β) on the interval [0,1], or else an error is raised.
+Instead of $(\alpha, \beta)$ , a mean $\mu$ and standard deviation :math:\sigma may be set.
+In this case, $(\mu, \sigma)$ must correspond to valid (i.e., positive) values of $(\alpha, \beta)$ on the interval [0,1], or else an error is raised.

-Finally, this class supports tensorization: multidimensional distributions corresopnding to independent onedimensional marginal distributions are supported.
+Finally, this class supports tensorization: multidimensional distributions corresopnding to independent one-dimensional marginal distributions are supported.
 In the case of identically distributed marginals, the dim parameter can be set to the appropriate dimension.
-In case of non-identical marginals, an array or iterable can be input for α , β , μ , σ .
+In case of non-identical marginals, an array or iterable can be input for $\alpha, \beta, \mu, \sigma$ .

 - alpha (float or iterable of floats, optional) Shape parameter - 1. (associated to left-hand boundary.
-Defaults to) - - $\texttt{beta}\left(\texttt{float} \text{ or iterable of floats, optional}\right) Shape parameter$ - 1. - - mean (float or iterable of floats, optional) Mean of the distribution.
+Defaults to) - - beta (float or iterable of floats, optional) Shape parameter - 1. - - mean (float or iterable of floats, optional) Mean of the distribution.

+'''

+• None. (the distribution.
+Defaults to) -

+• stdev (float or iterable of floats, optional) - Standard deviation of

+• None. -

-- None. (the distribution.
-Defaults to) - - stdev (float or iterable of floats, optional) Standard deviation of - None. - - dim (int, optional) Dimension of the distribution.
-Defaults to None. - domain (numpy.ndarray or similar, of size 2 x dim, optional) Compact - None (hypercube that is the support of the distribution.
-Defaults to) - int alpha float or np.ndarray beta
+• dim (int, optional) - Dimension of the distribution.
+Defaults to None.

+• domain (numpy.ndarray or similar, of size 2 x dim, optional) - Compact

+• None (hypercube that is the support of the distribution.
+Defaults to) -

+dim

 Dimension of the distribution.

+Type

+int

+alpha

 Shape parameter(s) alpha.

+Type

+float or np.ndarray

+beta

 Shape parameter(s) beta.

+Type

 float or np.ndarray

+polys

+Type

+JacobiPolynomials or list thereof

+MC_samples(M=100)

+Returns M Monte Carlo samples from the distribution.

+cov()

+Returns the (auto-)covariance matrix of the distribution.

+mean()

+Returns the mean of the distribution.

+meanstdev_to_alphabeta(mu, stdev)

+Returns alpha, beta given an input mean (mu) and standard deviation (stdev) for a Beta distribution on the

+interval [0, 1].

+pdf(x)

+Evaluates the probability density function (pdf) of the distribution at the input locations x.

+'''